friendsofaura/FOA.Responder_Bundle/README.md

 It is installable and autoloadable via Composer as [foa/responder-bundle](https://packagist.org/packages/foa/responder-bundle).

-Alternatively, [download a release](https://github.com/friendsofaura/FOA.Responder_Bundle/releases) or clone this repository, then require or include its _autoload.php_ file.

 ### Quality

 This library attempts to comply with [PSR-1][], [PSR-2][], and [PSR-4][].
 If